Norman Mineta: United States Congress

 Mineta co-founded the Congressional Asian Pacific American Caucus and served as its first chair.
-He served as chairman of the United States House Committee on Transportation and Infrastructure between 1992 and 1994.
+He served as chairman of the United States House Committee on Transportation and Infrastructure from 1992 to 1994.
 He chaired the committee's aviation subcommittee between 1981 and 1988, and chaired its Surface Transportation subcommittee from 1989 to 1991.

 During his career in Congress, Mineta was a key author of the landmark Intermodal Surface Transportation Efficiency Act.
 He pressed for more funding for the Federal Aviation Administration.
 Mineta was a driving force in the House of Representatives behind the passage of H.R.
 442, while Senator Spark Matsunaga (Hawaii) "almost single-handedly" got the legislation passed in the Senate of the 100th Congress which became the Civil Liberties Act of 1988, a law that officially apologized for and redressed the injustices endured by Japanese Americans during World War II.

 Private sector

 Mineta resigned his seat mid-term to accept a position with Lockheed Martin in 1995.
 He chaired the National Civil Aviation Review Commission, which in 1997 issued recommendations on minimizing traffic congestion and reducing the aviation accident rate.
 The Clinton administration adopted many of the commission's recommendations, including reform of the Federal Aviation Administration to enable it to perform more like a business.

 In 1999, Mineta received the L. Welch Pogue Award for Lifetime Achievement in Aviation.

-Mineta was appointed to the board of directors of Horizon Lines effective January 1, 2007.
-He had formerly served on the board of AECOM Technology Corporation and was on the board of SJW Corp.
+He was appointed to the board of directors of Horizon Lines effective January 1, 2007.
+Mineta had formerly served on the board of AECOM Technology Corporation and was on the board of SJW Corp.